 All of this hardware excitement would fall short if not for the nifty drag-and-drop “code-less” programming environment (based on Microsoft’s Visual .NET Framework) that supports the FirstTouch PSoC.
 Just like the Arduino’s elegant programming language, FirstTouch’s coding interface consists of an integrated development environment called PSoC Express and a graphical user interface programmer.
 That’s where all other similarity with Arduino’s Processing programming paradigm ends, however.

-Unlike "writing" C code, PSoC Express relies on a series of devices which integrate with the peripheral analog and digital PSoC Blocks.
-You don't write no stinking code, here, man.
-You just find the sensor, input device, or output device that you want to use, drag it onto the Design surface, and then connect your building blocks together with some dot-to-dot linking truth tables known as Transfer Functions.
-When you've completed your programming design, you can test the program's logic with a visual simulator.
-If everything checks out OK, it's off to build, compile, and program your design on the FirstTouch PSoC.
+Unlike “writing” C code, PSoC Express relies on a series of devices which integrate with the peripheral analog and digital PSoC Blocks.
+You don’t write no stinking code, here, man.
+You just find the sensor, input device, or output device you want to use, drag it onto the Design surface, and then connect your building blocks together with some dot-to-dot linking truth tables known as Transfer Functions.
+When you’ve completed your programming design, you can test the program’s logic with a visual simulator.
+If everything checks out OK, it’s off to build, compile, and program your design on the FirstTouch PSoC.

-Although the FirstTouch kit does not allow for portable operation, I was able to make my temperature sensor operate independently from a PC's USB port with a discontinued rechargeable battery pack for an Apple iPod shuffle (1st generation) available from All Electronics.
-Just make sure to snip the clips off the battery pack's recharging port cap.
+Although the FirstTouch kit does not allow for portable operation, I was able to make my temperature sensor operate independently from a PC’s USB port with a discontinued rechargeable battery pack for an Apple iPod shuffle (first generation) available from All Electronics.
+Just make sure to snip the clips off the battery pack’s recharging port cap.
 This simple modification will make it easier to hold both the FirstTouch PSoC FTPC Bridge + FTMF Expansion Card and the rechargeable battery pack.
-Now you can run around the office and "sample" temps.
+Now you can run around the office and “sample” temps.
 Or carry it on the street and let the buzzer shriek as your fingers freeze in the winter.

 Kludging together a quick and dirty hardware/software design with a microcontroller has never been so easy.
 Plus the final form factor is ideal for a simple “proof of concept” evaluation prior to committing valuable resources to a full-blown design.